-Management has performed an assessment of the effectiveness of Broadridge's internal control over financial reporting as of June 30, 2021 based upon criteria set forth in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Management excluded from its assessment the internal control over financial reporting for its Itiviti acquisition which closed on May 12, 2021, and whose financial statements constitute 37% of total assets and 1% of total revenues of Broadridge's consolidated financial statement amounts as of and for the year ended June 30, 2021.
-This business will be in scope for management's assessment as of June 30, 2022.
-Based on this assessment, management determined that Broadridge's internal control over financial reporting was effective as of June 30, 2021.
+Management has performed an assessment of the effectiveness of Broadridge's internal control over financial reporting as of June 30, 2022 based upon criteria set forth in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, management determined that Broadridge's internal control over financial reporting was effective as of June 30, 2022.